dojonorth/fun-basics-dojo/README.md

 * It is a type constructor that is defined for a generic type.
 * It features a way of taking a value and turning it into a functor - the apply method.
 * It features a method that applies a function to a wrapped value and produces a new functor of the resultant type.
 This is usually called 'map'.

+**Aside - Language Feature Imports:**
+>The term 'higher kinded' is sometimes used to refer to such types that have one or more 'holes' in them into which other types must be inserted.
+>The use of these is considered an advanced language feature in Scala and so needs to be explicitly enabled, otherwise we'll get compiler warnings.
+>Hence, in the examples, whenever I've declared a type constructor with T[_] syntax, you'll also see that I've imported the feature to suppress compiler warnings with:
+>> import scala.language.higherKinds

 #### Exercise
 Open AdvancedCodeballSpec and un-ignore and make pass the tests.